mydaisy2/RAVN/README.md

 Easy to Develop Drone Platform

-Look at how straightforward and easy it is!:
+Look at how straightforward and easy it is:

     from RAVN import Drone
     # Get your stuff done
     myDrone = Drone()
+    myDrone.takeoff()
-    myDrone.goto(3.43567, 4.56789, 30) #please change the coordinates to your desired ones
+    myDrone.goto(3.43567, 4.56789, 30) #please change the coordinates to your desired ones myDrone.land()

 Features
 --------